exercism/javascript/concepts/closures/introduction.md

 mySecondCounter();
 // => 1

-// It is not affect the first counter.
+// It does not affect the first counter.

 myFirstCounter();
 // => 3